-Domestic Violence (DV) is a crime problem for law enforcement that involves a high volume of calls, repeated calls to the same location, consumes large amounts of time and often results in injuries or death.
+Domestic Violence (DV) is a crime problem for law enforcement that involves a high volume of calls, repeated calls to the same location, consumes large amounts of time, and often results in injuries or death.
 In High Point, DV disturbance calls are consistently the number one call for service averaging more than 5,000 a year.
 The most tragic result of DV is of course homicide.
-Since 2004 there have been 16 domestic related homicides in High Point, including 3 cases of murder / suicide where the suspect killed his partner and then turned the gun on himself.
-Traditional efforts to control the most violent offenders and reduce the harms to victims have not been effective.
+Since 2004 there have been 16 domestic-related homicides in High Point, including 3 cases of murder/suicide where the suspect killed his partner and then turned the gun on himself.
+Traditional efforts to control the most violent offenders and reduce the harm to victims have not been effective.
 Despite the department’s pro-arrest policy, aggressive prosecution, and the existence of domestic 50B protection orders the situation persists year after year.
 It is time for an innovative approach to the problem of controlling the domestic violence offender.

 Domestic Violence Offenders

 When members of the High Point Police Department’s executive staff met with Professor David M. Kennedy he posed the question, “Are these domestic violence offenders resisting our best efforts?”
 The overwhelming answer was no. So what would our bests efforts look like?
 Kennedy, the Director of the Center for Crime Prevention and Control at John Jay College of Criminal Justice in New York, believes the focused deterrence approach proven effective at controlling gang, gun, and drug-related violence in High Point could be the answer.